Athwale/Archery-clock/README.md

 Electronic designs were made in KiCad.

 ### Disclaimer
-These designs come as they are, were not professionally produced nor rigorously tested by any institution.
+These designs were not professionally produced nor rigorously tested by any institution.
 You are building this device on your own and you accept all responsibility for it's function and operation.